17702 views

-The Tiber river (Latin: Tiberis; Tevere) has been a so-called identifying mark of Rome since the days of the Great Empire.
-A meandering river surrounds famous hills of the Italian capital, lovingly skirting the silhouette of Trastevere.
+The Tiber River (Latin: Tiberius; Tevere) has been a so-called identifying mark of Rome since the days of the Great Empire.
+A meandering river surrounds the famous hills of the Italian capital, lovingly skirting the silhouette of the Trastevere Neighborhood.

 The Tiber flows out of the Apennine Mountains slopes in Emilia-Romagna.
-Full-flowing mountain river runs through Umbria and Lazio, on its way to Rome, being joined by the rivers Nera and Aniene.
-Before Rome it is flanked by concrete fortifications and the watercourse itself is changing into the channel Fossa Traiani across the capital.
+A full-flowing mountain river runs through Umbria and Lazio on its way to Rome, joined by the rivers Nera and Aniene.
+Before Rome, it is flanked by concrete fortifications, and the watercourse is changing into the channel Fossa Traiani across the capital.
 The endpoint of the Tiber is the Tyrrhenian Sea (Italian: Mar Tirreno).

 The total length of the third longest river in Italy is 406 km (252 mi) and the basin is 17,375 square kilometres (6,709 sq mi).
 The river is the most important source of water supply for Rome.
 Italians often call the Tiber “flavus”, which means “white” from Latin.
 This nickname is used because of the yellow-whitish color of the water.